Private Equity Interview Questions

 Q. Walk me through the mechanics of building an LBO model.

-Once the Sources & Uses table has been completed, the free cash flow of the company will be projected based on the operational assumptions (e.g. revenue growth rate, margins, interest rates on debt, tax rate).
+- Financial Projection: Once the Sources & Uses table has been completed, the free cash flows (FCFs) of the company will be projected based on the operational assumptions (e.g. revenue growth rate, margins, interest rates on debt, tax rate).
 The FCFs generated is central to an LBO as it determines the amount of cash available for debt amortization and the interest expense due each year.

 Q. What is the basic intuition underlying the usage of debt in an LBO?